Scottish Borders Cultural Forum

 The Forum will have monthly gatherings, which aim to be:

 The monthly gatherings will move around the Borders and link with a key cultural event in each area, so that the gatherings offer: a social space, an opportunity to see something interesting, and an opportunity to have a discussion focusing on sharing information and focusing on key opportunities or issues.
-You can read the notes from previous meetings here:

-Cultural Forum Facebook Page
+Cultural Forum Facebook Group

 The Scottish Borders Cultural Forum aims to support a rich, diverse and flourishing cultural life for the benefit of residents and visitors.